 If you live in Arizona and own a vehicle, good news!
 Estate planning just got a little easier for you.
 Arizona Revised Statues Section 28-2055 permits a vehicle owner to transfer the vehicle on his or her death by designating one or more beneficiaries.
-Previously only people with estates having a net personal property value of $50,000 or less could take advantage of this method of transfer.
+Previously only people with estates having a net personal property value of $75,000 or less could take advantage of this method of transfer.
 Although helpful for some, many Arizonans missed out on this easy method to transfer their vehicles.
-However, the Arizona legislature recently voted to change A.R.S. § 28-2055 making this easy method of transfer available to all Arizonans.
+However, the Arizona legislature adopted A.R.S. § 28-2055 making this easy method of transfer available to all Arizonans.

 As of July 20, 2011, that has all changed.
 A.R.S. § 28-2055(B) now reads:

 At the request of the owner and on payment of a fee prescribed by the department by rule, the certificate of title may contain, by attachment, a transfer on death provision where the owner may designate a beneficiary of the vehicle.

 This probate-free method of transferring vehicles is now available to all Arizonans.
 First, you will need the vehicle’s current title.
 If you don’t have this, contact the Arizona Motor Vehicle Division for more information on obtaining a certificate of title.
 Once you have your vehicle’s title, you will need to fill out the MVD’s Beneficiary Designation form found at www.azdot.gov/docs/mvd-forms-pubs/96-0561.pdf.
 This form will allow the sole owner of an Arizona vehicle to transfer the title of the vehicle to the person(s) designated in the form upon death.

 Filling Out the Beneficiary Designation Form To Transfer Your Vehicle Probate Free